Yousofshouv/star-sentinel/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 visit our live project      https://star-sentinel.vercel.app

+#Our website is fully mobile ui responsive to make user experince smoother and learning smarter